 I started out at a treatment center for 22 days.
 There, I listened closely to those who had what I wanted in life—sobriety, happiness, financial security, knowledge and wisdom.
 I was told to go to AA each day for 90 days, so I did that right out of treatment.
 The principles and steps I learned there helped me organize my thoughts.
 In “the rooms,” I met people who were able to create the professional and social lives they wanted after getting clean and sober.
 I realized that I could use those same principles to build my life in other areas.
 I decided to become an entrepreneur, and live the rest of my life working for myself.
 So I clung on to business mentors and coaches.
 That became part of my program.
 I’m still clinging.

-What’s have the most difficult things to deal with been while living “life on life’s terms?”
+What have been the most difficult things to deal with while living “life on life’s terms?”

 I realized that I had to discontinue some of my friendships, which was tough.
 But I was determined to never pick up again, and those friends still did.
 Also, when anyone makes me angry, I sometimes think, just for an instant, that I should drink.
 That would make them regret making me angry!
 Fortunately, I can quickly step back and realize how ridiculous that sounds.
 Lastly, if I’m out on a date and the girl asks me what I want to drink, that can be difficult.
 But I never come close to picking up.
 Nothing is worth taking me back to rock bottom.